lucasreda/n1global/replit.md

 ✅ **Multi-Currency Marketing Display**: Marketing costs show primary values in BRL with secondary EUR values, using real-time conversion rates for accurate financial tracking and consolidated reporting.

+✅ **Multi-Operation Architecture**: Implemented complete operations-based data organization where all data (orders, integrations, products) are organized under specific operations.
+Created "PureDreams" as default operation with 1173+ migrated orders.
+Added operation selector in sidebar with "Add New" functionality for future expansion.

 ## System Architecture

 ### Frontend Architecture